PREVISOR AI

 FUNCTIONAL MEDICINE

-Tests cash-pay traction with people who already pay out of pocket for novel diagnostic intelligence.
-Highest-probability source of an early paid extension.
+Cash-pay traction with people who already pay out of pocket.
+The likeliest source of an early paid extension.

 Four proof criteria